 An iconic tilting bridge spanning the River Tyne, connecting Gateshead Quays to Newcastle Quayside.
 Designed for pedestrians and cyclists, it’s a must-see landmark that offers stunning views of the NewcastleGateshead waterfront.
+Kids will love watching the bridge tilt upwards to allow boats to pass (a spectacular sight that happens several times daily).
+The walk across is short and flat, suitable for pushchairs and young children.
+Nearby attractions include the Baltic Centre for Contemporary Art (free, kid-friendly exhibitions) and the Quayside with cafes and ice cream shops.

 Facilities: There are no dedicated playgrounds on the bridge, but the surrounding quayside has open space and benches.
 Public toilets are available at the Baltic Centre and the Sage Gateshead.
 The area is well-lit and accessible.